MohammadSubhan/NBAPlayoffPredictor/bayes_model/README.md

 NOTE: Training Data and Testing Data are the same files from the Decision Tree Model that were used for testing in the WEKA Software.

-The results come from using this same data from the previous model but by using a Bayesian Classifier from the WEKA Software.
+The results come from using the Bayesian Classifier from the WEKA Software.